-i Harmonisation of use of system charges for generators
+i Harmonisation of network access charges for generators

-To avoid distortions of competition, some harmonisation of the charges for access to networks of the generators, i.e. the 'G' charge is desirable.
+To avoid distortions of competition, some harmonisation of the charges for access to networks of the generators, i.e. the 'G' charge is needed.
 Harmonisation of G charges, rather than L charges, is considered to be more important since the output from production facilities and the location of them is thought to be more responsive to price signals.
 However it should be emphasized that the 'G' charge is not the only charge a generator pays; connection charges have to be taken into account when making the investment decisions.
-The European countries have also different practises according to whether a generator is responsible for paying the costs connected to production related network components.
+The Member States also have different practises according to whether a generator is responsible for paying the costs connected to production related network components.
 It should also be emphasized that the level of network charges is not the only determinant of the decisions to locate plants.
-Other non-network related cost factors, such as fuel transportation costs or availability of cooling water, might be more important.
+Other non-network related cost factors, such as fuel transportation costs or availability of cooling water, may also be important.

 Tariff structures and charging principles may vary widely from country to country but also within a country depending on voltage level and region.
-It is therefore proposed that G charges will be harmonised at transmission level and on the basis of the national average level of the G-charges.
-For each Member State, the average G charge will have to remain within the specified range, which should be transparently and non-discriminatory calculated for each country.
+It is therefore proposed that G charges will be harmonised at the transmission level and on the basis of the national average level of the G-charges.
+For each Member State, the average G charge will have to remain within the specified range, which should be transparently and nondiscriminatory calculated for each country.
+Member States will accordingly be able to have variations in charges for their internal regions ("national locational signals").
 A positive G charge can be important e.g. for the financing of the inter-TSO compensations especially in heavily exporting countries.

-Within the Nordel, UK and Irish systems, interconnected by DC submarine cables to UCTE, the main continental system, different ranges for the 'national average G' may be applied and the ranges will be re-examined in the later stage.
+Within the Nordel, UK and Irish systems, interconnected by DC submarine cables to UCTE, the main continental system, different ranges for the 'national average G' may be applied and the ranges will be re-examined at a later stage.

-The need for harmonisation of G-charges on other voltage levels and harmonisation of tariff structures should be investigated also in the later stage.
+The need for harmonisation of G-charges on other voltage levels and harmonisation of tariff structures should be investigated at a later stage.